Residence Hall Directors

 Each RHD is initially allotted a total of $900 to use for professional development.
 These funds can be used toward a professional conference or a training opportunity that is related to the field.
 Within this allotment, RHDs can spend up to $100 to become a member of a professional organization.
 RHDs are also eligible to apply for additional funding through UNH grants after having worked at UNH for one year.

-- A fully furnished apartment and a staff office, with a department-issued laptop computer and printer, plus wireless and ethernet access.
+• A fully furnished apartment and a staff office, with a department-issued laptop, and wireless internet access.

-- A full meal-plan when school is in session.
+• A meal-plan when school is in session.
 See UNH Dining Meal Plans for more information.

 University Benefits